The 6 most common mistakes of nutrition in endometriosis

 Käse als Lieferant von Trans-Fettsäuren in der Ernährung

-Histamine is a natural messenger substance that can be released by the body itself and is formed in foods during ripening processes.
-Histamine promotes inflammation [9] by stimulating and accelerating inflammatory processes, such as tissue swelling and increased blood flow.
-In addition, histamine also affects the nerves and promotes the sensation of pain.
+Histamine is a natural signaling molecule that can be produced by the body and is also generated in foods during maturation.
+Histamine promotes inflammation [9] by triggering and accelerating inflammatory responses, including tissue swelling and increased blood flow.
+Additionally, histamine can influence nerve activity, leading to heightened pain sensation.

-It is therefore better to avoid the following foods as far as possible: sausages, smoked and hard cheeses and other “mature” cheeses, smoked fish, alcohol, soy sauce, fish sauce, wine vinegar, yeast extracts and flavor enhancers, and fermented foods.
+To mitigate these, it is advisable to minimize the consumption of histamine-rich foods: sausages, smoked and aged cheeses, smoked fish, alcohol, soy sauce, fish sauce, wine vinegar, yeast extracts, flavor enhancers, and fermented foods.

-No, you don’t have to eat a vegan diet, but you should know that eating meat increases pain and inflammation.
-However, not all meats are likely to be equally harmful.
-A large study of over 100,000 women [2] was able to show that women who ate more than two servings of red meat per day had a 56% higher risk of developing endometriosis than women who ate red meat less frequently than once (!) a week.
+While a vegan diet is not mandatory, it is essential to be aware that consuming red meat can exacerbate pain and inflammation.
+However, not all meats pose the same level of risk.
+A comprehensive study involving over 100,000 women [2] revealed that those who consumed more than 2 servings of red meat daily had a 56% higher risk of developing endometriosis than those who consumed red meat less than once a week!

 Fleisch bei Endometriose